Velocifire EVM0 vertical mouse series review

 A thin foam bag protects the contents during transit.
 The foam bag has two compartments: one for a mouse and another for its manual.

-The mice don’t flex or creak when pressured in various ways, but there was a significant rattle inside the wired EVM01 from the moment it left the box.
+The mechanical mice don’t flex or creak when pressured in various ways, but there was a significant rattle inside the wired EVM01 from the moment it left the box.
 The EVM01 and EVM02 share a soft-touch rubber coating, which will show fingerprints and other blemishes rather quickly.
 My immediate concern (besides the rattle) involves switch force.
 The Huano switches in the EVM0 series are fairly stiff, which could ruin ergonomic benefits from an altered wrist position.

 Actual build quality seems to be reasonable, if somewhat average.
 The floppy LEDs are a bit of a joke.
 Note the weights in the wired EVM01.
 Few other design elements vary.
 Some accommodations for different cabling and wiring are present in the bottom mold sections, but that is pretty much the extent of things.
 The PCBs are different colors and vary slightly in quality as well, but that is insignificant for end users.
 The soldering is consistently okay, so no worries there.